 Most often, prostate cancer spreads to the bones or lymph nodes.
 It's also common for it to spread to the liver or lungs.
-It's rarer for it to move to other organs, such as the brain.
+It's rare for it to move to other organs, such as the brain, but that can happen.

 It's still prostate cancer, even when it spreads.
 For example, metastatic prostate cancer in a bone in your hip is not bone cancer.
 It has the same prostate cancer cells the original tumor had.

 Metastatic prostate cancer is an advanced form of cancer.
-There's no cure, but you can treat it and control it.
+There's no cure, but you take steps to treat and control it.
 Most men with advanced prostate cancer live a normal life for many years.

 The goals of treatment are to:

 Some cancers are called "locally advanced."
 That means the cancer has spread from the prostate to nearby tissue.
 It's not the same as metastatic cancer since it hasn't spread to other parts of your body.
 Many locally advanced prostate cancers can be cured.

 How Does Prostate Cancer Spread?

 Cancer cells sometimes break away from the original tumor and go to a blood or lymph vessel.
 Once there, they move through your body.
 The cells stop in capillaries -- tiny blood vessels -- at some distant location.